cjntaylor/IU/README.md

         A = cls.def('A')    -- Class A
         B = cls.def('B', A) -- Class B, inherits A

-* `self:spr(<name>,…)`: Super method helper function.
+* `self:spr(<name>,...)`: Super method helper function.
 Accesses the superclass table with the given function name, and attempts to call it with the specified arguments.
-* `self:udc(<name>,…)`: Userdata helper function.
+* `self:udc(<name>,...)`: Userdata helper function.
 Accesses methods on the embedded user data, passing a reference to the Userdata object instead of a reference to self.
 This is provided for libraries like [Love2d](http://www.love2d.org) (see below), which use functions that produce Userdata objects when called.
 The IU class model allows for IU classes to be based on Userdata objects by defining a `new` function on the